I didn’t know how lucky I was, until I completed a gratitude ritual.

 One night while resting at home, I thought about every person of influence that had been in my life to date.
 I recalled from birth to the present, around 150 people and realised every person had contributed to my life.
 I cried and felt like I had never, ever been alone!

 Stress, frustrations and resentments are letting us know there are people and things we aren’t appreciating in life.
-By finding gratitude in things that hurt us, we become free and discover there is always good.
+By finding gratitude in things that hurt us, we become free and discover there is always purpose to what occurs.

 Creating Your Own Gratitude Ritual